SA Cultivar And Technology Agency (SACTA) Bursary South Africa 2022 – 2023

 - You must have completed Matric

-- You must be studying at a tertiary institution recognised by the Trust (University, College or Technikon)
+- You must be studying or enrolled to study at a recognised and accredited tertiary institution

 - You must NOT be in receipt of any other funding or bursary awards (unless agreed to by the Trust)